jannikmi/timezonefinderL/README.rst

     :target: https://pypi.python.org/pypi/timezonefinder

-This is a fast and lightweight python project for looking up the corresponding timezone for a given lat/lng on earth entirely offline.

 timezonefinderL is the faster and lightweight version of the original `timezonefinder <https://github.com/MrMinimal64/timezonefinder>`__.

 NOTE: In contrast to ``timezonefinder`` with this package the borders of a timezone are stored simplified